henrywatkins/python-euler/README.md

 Perform division, where we use `//` and `%` to find the quotient and remainder respectively.
 For each integer, perform division in a while loop to find all the digits of the result, breaking if the remainder hits zero or if a remainder is repeated.
 There will be a reciprocal cycle if a remainder is repeated, the length of the reciprocal cycle is the number of digits before a repeated remainder.

+#### Problem 27

+for consecutive prime results to quadratic
+$$
+n^2 + an+b
+$$
+Iterate through a nested for loop of a and b.
+Then nest a while loop that checks each consecutive result is prime (using the prime factorization).
+Return that with the longest sequence of consecutive prime results.

 #### Problem 34

 iterate through numbers, use `str` and `math` package `factorial` to check if sum of factorials of digits equals number.
 Just chose a large number to stop at (100000).